lm-sys/lm-sys.github.io/blog/2023-06-09-api-server.md

 ## **Local OpenAI API Server with FastChat**

-FastChat API Server can interface with apps based on the OpenAI API through the OpenAI API Protocol.
+FastChat API server can interface with apps based on the OpenAI API through the OpenAI API protocol.
 This means that the open models can be used as a replacement without any need for code modification.

 <img src="/images/blog/langchain/overview.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto;"></img>

-How to integrate a local model into FastChat API Server?
+How to integrate a local model into FastChat API server?
 All you need to do is give the model an OpenAI model name when launching it.
 See [LangChain Support](https://github.com/lm-sys/FastChat/blob/main/docs/langchain_integration.md) for details.

 <img src="/images/blog/langchain/launch_api.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto;"></img>